awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeExperience.md

 Valid Values:` CREATING | ACTIVE | DELETING | FAILED`

  ** [UpdatedAt](#API_DescribeExperience_ResponseSyntax) **   <a name="Kendra-DescribeExperience-response-UpdatedAt"></a>
-Shows the date\-time your Amazon Kendra experience was last updated\.
+The Unix timestamp when your Amazon Kendra experience was last updated\.
 Type: Timestamp

 ## Errors<a name="API_DescribeExperience_Errors"></a>